 In recognition of the challenges presented by the COVID-19 pandemic, the USJ PA Studies Program will accept Pass/Fail grades to meet pre-requisite requirements for courses taken in the Spring 2020 and Summer 2020 semesters.
-This decision will be re-evaluated over the summer months to determine if the policy will be extended into the Fall 2020 semester.
+This decision will be re-evaluated to determine if the policy will be extended into the 2021-2022 application cycle.

 In situations where students are given the option by their institution to select traditional letter grades or Pass/Fail grading options, selecting traditional letter grades provides the Admissions Committee with the most complete opportunity to assess an applicant’s academic ability.